How to Install Linux on Chromebook

 What we like: A powerful video and audio editor perfectly suited for the production of professional video content.

 What we don't like: The software isn't easy to use and inexperienced editors will find it difficult to use at first.

-DaVinci Resolve may not be as popular as Adobe Premier Pro or Final Cut Pro, but that doesn't mean that this video editing software isn't as capable as its more popular counterparts.
-For years DaVinci Resolve has been known primarily as a Color Correction software, but its latest version DaVinci Resolve 14 has positioned the editing software among the best video editing programs currently available on the market.
+Lightworks Resolve may not be as popular as Adobe Premiere Pro or Final Cut Pro, but that doesn't mean that this video editing software isn't as capable as its more popular counterparts.

-The software is compatible with Mac, Windows and Linux OS, which makes it a perfect choice for Chromebook users that have a Linux OS installed on their devices.
-DaVinci Resolve 14 features literally every editing tool imaginable and for that reason, it is a perfect choice for editing videos you would like to upload to Vimeo or YouTube or high-end professional projects.
+The software is compatible with Mac, Windows, and Linux OS, which makes it a perfect choice for Chromebook users that have a Linux OS installed on their devices.
+Lightworks features literally every editing tool imaginable and for that reason, it is a perfect choice for editing videos you would like to upload to Vimeo or YouTube or high-end professional projects.
 This editing software offers plenty of transitions and visual effects that will help its users to create seamless jumps between shots and visually impressive videos.